DeepDeepDeep/LoLEsportsWatcher/README.md

-# There might be bugs, I haven't been able to test it extensively.

 # LoL Esports Watcher Chrome Extension
 The extension will automatically open a new window when a match is about to begin, and then close the window when the match has ended.